lukeburns/channelstore/README.md

 #### `const stream = store.replicate(optsOrStream)`

-Creates a replication stream that's capable of replicating all Hypercores that are managed by the Channelstore, assuming the remote peer has the correct capabilities.
+Creates a replication stream that's capable of replicating all Hypercores that are managed by the Corechannels, assuming the remote peer has the correct capabilities.

 `opts` will be forwarded to Hypercore's `replicate` function.